stepanataccolade/docsv2/sources/ci_configure.md

       on_success: never
       on_failure: always
 ```
-* `integrationName` value is the name of the account integration you added to the project settings.
+* `integrationName` value is the name of the account integration you added to the 'Subscription' settings.
 * `type` is slack
 * `recipients` specifies the channels you want to send the notification to.
 Please note that this is a required field for slack notifications to work.
     - If there is a single recipient, use the format `recipients: "#channelOne"`